Great Salt Lake State Park

 The Great Salt Lake State Park is a state park on the south short of the Great Salt Lake in Magna, Utah, United States.
+It is home to the Great Salt Lake Yacht Club.

 History

 The Great Salt Lake State Marina opened to the public as a state park in 1978, and the marina itself was expanded two years later.

 Geography

 The park is located at an elevation of 4200 ft, on the south shore of the Great Salt Lake, 16 mi west of Salt Lake City.

 Park facilities

 The park features a 300 slip marina along with a boat ramp, and is popular for swimming, and picnicking.
 There are restrooms and showers.

-It is home to the Great Salt Lake Yacht Club.